On October 10th, 2015 Keri was hit head-on and tragically killed by a multiple DUI offender while driving home. She was only 20 years old.

 On April 22nd, 2016, the man responsible for taking Keri Anne's life was sentenced to the mandatory 15 years in the Florida Department of Corrections, and his driver's license was revoked for life.

-Keri's father and Foundation founder, Bill, travels nationwide speaking to law enforcement, high schools, colleges, and various community groups sharing Keri's story in order to make younger generations more aware of how the decisions they make every day can have a significant impact on the lives of those around them.
+Keri's father and foundation founder, Bill, travels nationwide speaking to law enforcement, schools, colleges, and various community groups sharing Keri's story in order to make younger generations more aware of how the decisions they make every day can have a significant impact on the lives of those around them.
 Bill's touching message and powerful delivery are the cornerstone of the #KeriAnneDeMottMatters Campaign; it inspires individuals to make the right decisions and change the world in the process.